rudra012/angular2-start/my-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Master & Details page:

+Here's what we achieved in this page:

+The Tour of Heroes app displays a list of selectable heroes.
+You added the ability to select a hero and show the hero's details.
+You learned how to use the built-in directives ngIf and ngFor in a component's template.